budimirbudimir/sample/README.md

 Last.fm navigator sample. <BR />
 It is but a simple artist navigator, build with React/Redux. <BR />
-Backend should use Firebase for auth and its FireStore for saving user-specific data. <BR />
+Backend should use Firebase for auth and its RealtimeDB for saving user-specific data. <BR />
+Also, Firebase Functions will be used as API/GraphQL server. <BR />
 It's been bootstrapped using `create-react-app`.

-**Optionally**, local server, DB and CI support might be added later (Node, Mongo, GraphQL/Apollo, CircleCI).
+**Optionally**, local server, DB and CI support might be added later (GraphQL/Apollo, Firebase (Functions), CircleCI).

 ---